Nevcairiel/LAVFilters/README.md

 Audio stream selection offers some flexibility, specifically you can configure your preferred languages.
 The language configuration is straightforward.
 Just enter a list of 3-letter language codes (ISO 639-2), separated by comma or space.
-For example: "eng ger fre".
+For example: `eng ger fre`.
 This would try to select a stream matching one of these languages, in the order you specified them.
 First, check if an English track is present, and only if not, go to German, and after that, go to French.